hadashiA/VitalRouter/README.md

 }
 ```

-Now we have the structure shown in the followingo<
+Now we have the structure shown in the following:

 ```mermaid
 flowchart LR